-- The ASP ranks second among the 13 total alternatives in cost-benefit analysis and first among projects that meet project objectives for more than a few years beyond the projected in-service dates.
-The only higher ranked alternative from a short-term perspective (the Mira Loma Alternative) violates N-0 transformer overload system planning criteria (capacity) in the 2031 time frame (approximately 5 years from its expected earliest possible implementation date), indicating that it is a very short-term solution.
-When the subsequent investments needed to address this violation and subsequent continuing incremental capacity needs, (e.g., the addition of BESS over time to address capacity shortfalls) are considered, the Mira Loma Alternative is reduced to ranking 9th of the 13 alternatives in terms of benefit-to-cost ratio. - An incremental cost-benefit analysis was performed to determine the cost effectiveness of project alternatives that deliver greater value to customers.
+- The ASP ranks second has the best incremental benefit-to-cost ratio relative to alternatives considered, and among all sensitivity cases considered indicating that its increased benefits relative to these alternatives are cost effective. - The ASP has an overall benefit-to-cost ratio greater than nine, which is highly ranked among the 13 total alternatives in cost-benefit analysis and first among projects that meet project objectivesfor more than a few years beyond the projected in service dates.
+The only higherother highly ranked alternative from a short term perspective (the Mira Loma Alternative) violatesalternatives that meet project objectives are the Mira Loma and SDG&E alternatives; however, these two alternatives violate the N-0 transformer overload system planning criteria (capacity) in the2031 and the 2040 time frame (approximately 5 years from its expected earliest possible implementation date), indicating that it is a very short term solutionrespectively and sooner under even modestly higher load forecast scenarios.
+This is an indication that they are less robust than ASP from a capacity perspective.
+When the subsequent investments needed to address this violationthe capacity violations and subsequent continuing incremental capacity needs; (e.g., the addition of BESS over time to address capacity shortfalls) are considered, both the Mira Loma Alternative is reduced to ranking 9th of the 13 and SDG&E alternatives are ranked even farther below the ASP in terms of benefit-to-cost ratio. - An incremental cost-benefit analysis was performed to determine the cost effectiveness of project alternatives that deliver greater value to customers.
 In this case, the ASP was the highest ranked alternative, with substantial incremental value over the second ranked alternative, Mira Loma.